The64thGamer/cheeseepedia/content/photos/uqu34fuz1sc8lbri4iosavif.md

 categories = ["ShowBiz Pizza Place"] pages = ["Houston, TX (2220 FM 1960)"]
 startDate = ""
-description = "A blurry old photo of the store's exterior with the 1995 Remodel in 2008 (PC: Google Maps Streetview)"
 +++
+A blurry old photo of the store's exterior with the 1995 Remodel in 2008 (PC: Google Maps Streetview)